Du Xian (news anchor)

-Du Xian (杜宪; born 23 September 1954) is a Chinese news anchor, journalist, and professor.
+Du Xian (杜宪; born 23 September 1954) is a Chinese news anchor and television host.

 Biography

-Du was born in Beijing in 1954, the daughter of the scientist and engineer Du Qinghua, an academician the Chinese Academy of Engineering.
+Du was born in Beijing in 1954.
+She is daughter of Du Qinghua, an academician of the Chinese Academy of Engineering.

-After graduating from Communication University of China in 1982 she was assigned to China Central Television to host Xinwen Lianbo.
+After graduating from Communication University of China in 1982, she was assigned to China Central Television to host Xinwen Lianbo.

-On June 4, 1989, Zhang Hongmin and Du Xian reported the People's Liberation Army cleared out thousands of student protesters in the Tian'anmen Square protests of 1989.
-She was forced to resign for expressing sympathy (she wore a black mourning gown and her voice was deeply different from usual).
+On June 4, 1989, Zhang Hongmin and she anchored the Xinwen Lianbo broadcast reporting on the military crackdown on the Tiananmen Square protests.
+Du appeared on air wearing a black outfit and was visibly choked up during the broadcast; she was forced to resign as a result of her perceived expression of sympathy for the student protesters.

-In January 2000, Du was employed as a host at Phoenix Television, she hosted We Only Have One Earth, Crossing the Sand Line, and Looking for the Faraway Homeland.

-She is now a professor at the Communication University of China.
+In 1997, Du joined Phoenix Television and hosted We Only Have One Earth, Crossing the Sand Line, and Looking for the Faraway Homeland.
+After leaving Phoenix Television in 2002, she joined the Communication University of China as an teacher and retired in 2014.